 Many of these solutions apply only to specific types of business (i.e. ecommerce merchants or small, bricks and mortar enterprises), others require varying amounts of input and co-operation with your business, making it tricky to know which route is right for you.

 In this quick guide we’ll be taking a closer look at one potential solution, which is becoming increasingly prevalent amongst organizations that process payments over the phone; tokenization.

 What is Tokenization?

 Tokenization is a process which helps businesses who process telephone payments to reduce the burden of PCI DSS compliance by allowing them to store less cardholder data on their systems.
 When no data of this type is stored, the amount of compliance which needs to be conducted is greatly reduced.

 The process replaces Primary Account Numbers (PANs) and other sensitive data (i.e. credit card numbers) with a “token” when they are shared via a telephone transaction.
 Each token is a randomly assigned replacement value, which ensures it cannot be reverse-engineered.
 As it is not an encryption or code, it also cannot be broken by hackers to give access to customer details.

 The real data is then captured and securely stored in a data vault, typically operated by a PCI-approved third party service provider, removing the need for businesses to store vulnerable data which requires significant PCI protection on their systems.

-Would you like to learn more about tokenisation and how it could help your contact centre handle compliance simply and effectively?
-At PCI Pal we use tokenisation processes every day to support our clients, which include contact centres across the UK and beyond.
+Would you like to learn more about tokenization and how it could help your contact center handle compliance simply and effectively?
+At PCI Pal, we use tokenization processes every day to support our clients, which include contact centers across the US, Europe and beyond.
 For more information, expert advice and assistance, please contact our specialist consultants today.

-This guide is the eighth chapter of our eBook ‘Starting Your PCI Compliance Journey’ – enter your details below to download it.
+This guide is the eighth chapter of our eBook ‘Starting Your PCI Compliance Journey‘.